TheMightyQuynh/ELK/8_UPGRADE_to_ES_8.md

 Starting with non-master eligible nodes and going from frozen, cold, warm, and finally hot data tiers, upgrade the nodes one by one as follows:

-Make note of the settings in `/etc/elasticsearch/elasticsearch.yml` and `/etc/elasticsearch/jvm.options` (optionally) as they will be erased after installing the new version.
+Copy or make note of the settings in `/etc/elasticsearch/elasticsearch.yml` and `/etc/elasticsearch/jvm.options` (optionally) as they will be erased after installing the new version.

 Shut down a single node (log in as sudo or use with sudo command).
 ```